Humboldt-WI/blog/content/research/instruction/Manual.md

 <br>
 <br>

-You can upload your post following the similiar instruction from Johannes.
+You can upload your post following the similiar steps from the instruction by Johannes.

 Please